 As part of normal development in the womb, the body must determine which side is right and which side is left.
 This ensures that organs usually on the left (for example, the spleen) are on the left, and organs usually on the right (for example, the liver) are on the right.
 Occasionally, the developing body has a problem in determining which side is right and which side is left (this is called “heterotaxy syndrome”).

 With heterotaxy syndrome, the developing body may believe both sides are “left sides,” or that neither side is a “left” side.
-This issue with “sidedness” may cause a range of abnormalities in the body, including problems in the:
+This issue with “sidedness” may cause a range of abnormalities in the body, including problems in the abdomen and chest.

-- abdomen (e.g., not having proper rotation of the abdominal organs, having a liver that goes across both sides instead of one side, or having no spleen or multiple spleens)
+- In the abdomen, heterotaxy syndrome can cause children to not have proper rotation of the abdominal organs.
+For example a child with heterotaxy syndrome could have a liver that goes across both sides instead of one side or have no spleen or multiple spleens.

-- chest with the structure of the heart and lungs, and their connections both to each other and the blood vessels coming in and going out (That’s because the vessels coming back from the body weren’t sure of where to attach themselves to the heart because they weren’t sure which side was which.)
+- In the chest, heterotaxy syndrome can cause problems with the structure of the heart and lungs, and their connections both to each other and the blood vessels coming in and going out.
+The blood vessels are often affected by heterotaxy syndrome because the vessels coming back from the body are not able to properly attach themselves to the heart if it is not specified which side is which.